src-d/blog/content/post/lapjv.md

 and it is the best algorithm for the uniform random ... and for the single-depot class.

 There is a caveat with the JV algorithm though.
 It is loosely tolerant to the difference between any pair of cost elements in the cost matrix.
-That is, if there are two very close costs appearing in the same graph where we search for the shortest path using Dijkstra's algorithm, it can potentially loop forever.
+For example, if there are two very close costs appearing in the same graph where we search for the shortest path using Dijkstra's algorithm, it can potentially loop forever.
 If you take a closer look at Dijkstra's algorithm, you will eventually